-In addition to the unsecured letter of credit noted above, the Company had an unsecured letter of credit agreement related to a customer arrangement for Polish Zloty 10.0 million (approximately \$3.3 million as of October 31, 2013) to secure contractual commitments and prepayments.
-No amounts were outstanding under our unsecured letters of credit as of October 31, 2013 or July 31, 2013.
-The Company had no outstanding secured letters of credit as of October 31, 2013 or July 31, 2013.
+The Company had two outstanding letters of credit required to secure contractual commitments and prepayments as of October 31, 2014 and July 31, 2014, respectively.
+In addition to the unsecured letter of credit for the building lease, the Company had an unsecured letter of credit agreement related to a customer arrangement for Polish Zloty 10.0 million (approximately \$3.0 million as of October 31, 2014) to secure contractual commitments and prepayments.
+No amounts were outstanding under the Company's unsecured letters of credit as of October 31, 2014 or July 31, 2014.